 Third, select the proper exposure compensation.
 Be sure not to overexpose any important highlights in your image.
 Often, this will necessitate -0.3 or -0.7 exposure compensation.
 (This setting works by altering which shutter speed your camera selects, shifting the exposure in your desired direction.)

-Fourth, pick the right ISO.
+Fourth, pick the right ISO value.
 If your subject isn’t moving, and you’re shooting from a tripod, stick to base ISO.
 This is ISO 100 on most cameras.

 I’ll cover handheld photography in a moment, but hopefully you can see why aperture priority mode is so quick to use.
 For something like landscape photography, you can pick a good aperture (maybe f/8), a reasonable exposure compensation (say, -0.3 EC), and base ISO – and then you’re done.